 Lamb and mutton vs Veal - Health impact and Nutrition Comparison

-Conversations about which type of meat is superior in flavour, texture, nutrition and impact have been carried out over dinners for centuries.
+Conversations about which type of meat is superior in flavor, texture, nutrition, and impact have been carried out over dinners for centuries.
 This article will focus on two types of meat - veal and lamb - addressing their attributes from a scientific point of view.

-The meat that comes from young sheep, usually under 12 months of age, is called lamb.
+The meat from young sheep, usually under 12 months of age, is called lamb.
 Mutton and hogget are usually names for the meat of fully grown sheep, slaughtered at the age of two to three.
-The terms mutton or goat mutton can also at times be used to describe goat meat.
+The terms mutton or goat mutton can, also at times, be used to describe goat meat.

-At the same time, lamb can often be darker in colour, as it is naturally higher in myoglobin and iron.
+At the same time, lamb can often be darker in color, as it is naturally higher in myoglobin and iron.

 Taste and Use

-The flavour of lamb is often described to be stronger and gamier, while its texture is more tender when compared to veal.
+The flavor of lamb is often described as stronger and gamier, while its texture is more tender when compared to veal.

-The taste of veal and lamb can be compared to the taste of beef and mutton respectively.
-However, veal and lamb have much more delicate flavours.
+The taste of veal and lamb can be compared to the taste of beef and mutton, respectively.
+However, veal and lamb have much more delicate flavors.

-The variety of meat can be decided based on breed, the type of the cut and what conditions the cattle have been raised in.
-Different varieties have relatively different nutritional compositions, textures and flavours.
+The variety of meat can be decided based on breed, the cut, and the conditions in which the cattle have been raised.
+Different varieties have relatively different nutritional compositions, textures, and flavors.